VirtualSpaceExplorers/VirtualColony/README.md

 # Want to Contribute?
 **Pick a feature to build** If you look above here you can find features that we need built for the next release or if you have a great idea feel free to start on your own idea in your forked branch and present us with the results.
 If you have any questions please ask the @Tech Leads or direct message @Orion Lawlor for information on Discord--and if you have an improved model, script, or Unity prefab tell us about it and we can get it integrated whether you like git or not!

+**The no-git version** Drop new models into [Virtual Space Explorers/Virtual Colony/Models on Google Drive](https://drive.google.com/drive/u/0/folders/1jbZuipVMadTcpk3M0itBCFXF4Qjd8s_g) and let us know.

-**How to start with git** First you navigate to the GitHub repository that contains all our open source code! [https://github.com/VirtualSpaceExplorers/VirtualColony](https://github.com/VirtualSpaceExplorers/VirtualColony ) Then you click the fork button in the top right.
+**How to start with git** First you navigate to the GitHub repository that contains all our open source code: [https://github.com/VirtualSpaceExplorers/VirtualColony](https://github.com/VirtualSpaceExplorers/VirtualColony ) Then you click the fork button in the top right.

 **You have made your forked repository!** A new repository will show up looking exactly like ours but it yours!
 Now you can use your favorite git software to get the code from the server to your machine.
 And develop however you want too.
 Don't forget to commit!
 If you need help with setting up your development environment, please ask in the #vr-discussions for help from your fellow developers or make an issue on the github.